 This course content is Advanced and assumes knowledge of CBT with ERP.

-Anxiety Training, ACE Provider Number 1637, is approved as a provider for social work continuing education by the Association of Social Work Boards (ASWB) www.aswb.org through the Approved Continuing Education (ACE) Program.
+Anxiety Training, #1637, is approved as a provider for social work continuing education by the Association of Social Work Boards (ASWB) www.aswb.org, through the Approved Continuing Education (ACE) program.
 Anxiety Training maintains responsibility for the program.
-ASWB Approval Period: 10/17/19 – 10/17/22.
+ASWB Approval Period: 10/17/2018 – 10/17/2019.
 Social workers should contact their regulatory board to determine course approval for continuing education credits.
-Social workers participating in this course will receive 1 continuing education clock hour.
+Social workers participating in this course will receive 1 continuing education clock hours.

 Anxiety Training is recognized by the New York State Education Department's State Board for Social Work as an approved provider of continuing education for licensed social workers #SW-0640.